 The Identity of PTSD

-Depression is one of the leading mental illnesses of our times, although only 10% of those seek active help.
+Depression is one of the leading mental illnesses of our times, although only 10% of those affected actively seek help.
 I would say in most cases, depression is directly linked to Trauma and PTSD.
-Ten percent really isn’t that much.

-Post-Traumatic Stress has been around for eons; it is not something new; however there still seems to be a taboo, denial or non-acceptability around it, both on the individual and the collective level.
+Post-Traumatic Stress has been around for eons; it is not something new; however, there still seems to be a taboo, denial or sense that it is unacceptable around it, both on the individual and the collective level.
 Admitting that one needs help on an emotional and mental level is a big step to make.
-Making that first step and setting the intention to heal, is the catalyst to the whole process of finding a sense of peace once more in oneself.
+Making that first step and setting the intention to heal is the catalyst to the whole process of finding a sense of peace once more in oneself.

 So why then is it so difficult to do?

 Dissociation in Mental Illness and Complex Post-Traumatic Stress Disorder

 When we go through trauma we disconnect from part of ourselves.
 We give up a sense of our integrity in order to survive; in order to deal with the overwhelming surge that floods our bodies and minds.
 To be overwhelmed by an incidental or developmental trauma is to have no control and to be in a state of helpless vulnerability.
 That is the first step in disconnecting from your integral self.
 The emotions that follow from there, as attempts to deal with this overwhelming force, are anger, fear, sadness, grief, guilt and shame, blame, self-reproach, and quite often, a mixture of all of these.

 Trauma disconnects us from an integrated sense of self.
 It is a splitting of one’s identity, also called “dissociation”.
 On a corresponding physical and energetic level, it is referred to as a trauma vortex in Somatic Experiencing therapies and an energy cyst in Somato Emotional Release.